Comparing Data Assimilation and Likelihood-Based Inference on Latent State Estimation in Agent-Based Models: Results

 Finally, when the confidence bound $\cb$ is mis-specified (bottom row, polarization and consensus swapped between the true and inferred models), \lbi still achieves lower reconstruction errors and adapts the inferred dynamics to the observed interactions by effectively compressing the opinion space (see the bottom-right panel).
 In the mis-specified scenario, the mean reconstruction error was $0.26$ (IQR $=0.25\text{--}0.28$) for \da and $0.11$ (IQR $=0.06\text{--}0.12$) for \lbi when using $\epsilon=0.3$ (consensus) to predict $\epsilon=0.2$ (polarization).
 In the reverse case, errors were $0.20$ (IQR $0.19\text{--}0.21$) for \da and $0.09$ (IQR $0.07\text{--}0.12$) for \lbi.
 These values are very similar to those obtained under correct specification.
 Interestingly, \da reconstructions in this setting are slightly improved relative to the well-specified case, though they remain less accurate than those of \lbi.
 Overall, these results show that while both methods degrade under strong noise, \lbi is consistently more robust to both observational noise and structural mis-specification.

 Inspecting the individual traces from \Cref{fig:reconstruction_clean,fig:reconstruction_misspecified}, \lbi faithfully recovers the true initial conditions, producing trajectories that remain close to the ground truth.
 In contrast, \da yields approximate reconstructions that nevertheless capture the main qualitative features of the dynamics.
-This highlights the trade-off in which \lbi excels at precise state recovery, while \da provides coarser but still reliable reconstructions of the system’s macroscopic behavior.
+This finding suggests a trade-off in which \lbi excels at precise state recovery, while \da provides coarser but still reliable reconstructions of the system’s macroscopic behavior.